acrontum/q-wrapper/README.md

 # q-wrapper

-Typescript npm package that manages queue connections and operations.
+A TypeScript npm package that manages queue connections and operations.

 Please read RabbitMQ site for more documentation (https://www.rabbitmq.com/).